 Text is data.
+Language is a window into cognition.
 By processing language we can extract understanding of the world around us and how our brain processes that world.
 We can also build useful tools to help people.

 My research investigates three fundamental questions:

 How do we model the acquisition of textual information and its representation in memory through computational approaches?

 How does language provide a window into both basic and higher-order cognitive processes?

 How do we assess cognitive processes including language ability, student proficiencies of higher order thinking skills, and clinical deficits?